-Amendment 63 also prohibits the state from enforcing health care coverage requirements at the direction of the federal government.
-However, the measure does not impact the federal government's ability to enforce the coverage requirements created by federal health care laws.
+The measure also prohibits the state from enforcing health care coverage requirements at the direction of the federal government.
+However, Amendment? does not impact the federal government's ability to enforce the coverage requirements created by federal health care laws.
 Coloradans are still required to have acceptable coverage under federal law beginning in 2014.